IMPORTANT UPDATE FOR 2021:

-There will be overwhelming demand (as in the first round) and the ~$250 billion main pot of funding will likely be spoken for within days or even hours.
+There will be overwhelming demand (as in the first and second rounds) and the ~$300 billion main pot of funding will likely be spoken for within weeks.
 Due to the stipulations of the second round of funding, an additional $60 billion in funds that can only be distributed via a specific subset of lenders (intended to reach a wider variety of businesses) will likely last a bit longer.
+However, be sure to apply quickly as the new application deadline is now May 31, 2021.

-Since there is such a huge demand for emergency funding from America’s small businesses, we are hopeful that congress will approve a third round of funding as well.
+Since there is such a huge demand for emergency funding from America’s small businesses, we expect that President Biden will approve at least one more round of funding in 2021 as well.

 What does new PPP / EIDL funding mean for your business?